williamdemeo/Math700Spring2014/README.md

 Computing
 ---------
-No prior programming experience is required for this course, and the computing component of the course will be optional.
+No prior programming experience is required for this course, and the computing component of the course will not be graded.
 This is a graduate math course, so it will be taught from a more abstract and general perspective than undergraduate linear algebra.
 However, one of the best ways to develop a deeper understanding of the material is to use the computer to experiment with and apply the methods.
-For this we will use one or two different programming languages, depending in part on student backgrounds and interests, and most likely including Matlab/Octave, Sage/Python, and C/LAPACK.
+For this we will use one or two different programming languages, depending in part on student backgrounds and interests, and most likely including Matlab/Octave, Sage/Python, or C/LAPACK.

 Course topics
 -------------